simondevolutions/doc/README.md

 ## Installation

-Using command line at the root of the project execute `npm i`
+Using command line at the root of the project execute `npm i`.

 ## Getting Started